How To Create A High Performing Landing Page Design

 1. Unclear call-to-actions!

-Unclear or ambiguous calls-to-actions create confusion and frustration among users because it should be clear where to click with little need for any consideration.
-The aim of the page should be clear from a prominent headline at the top of the page and the CTA should be clearly visible in a well-defined block that is visually prominent.
+Unclear or ambiguous calls-to-actions create confusion and frustration among users.
+It should be clear where to click with little need for any consideration.
+The aim of the page should be clear from a prominent headline at the top of the page.
+The CTA should be clearly visible in a well-defined block that is visually prominent.
 The remainder of the page should be plain and visually un-cluttered.

 A clear CTA should describe what occurs next and what the user can expect when they arrive on the next page.
 The text on the CTA should complete the sentence “I want to..” and so you should avoid generic copy such as “Submit” or “Continue”.
-Never use a hyperlink for a primary CTA as links are less visible and users expect the main CTA to be a button of some kind.
+Never use a hyperlink for a primary CTA as links are less visible and users expect the main CTA to be a button.

 2. Give visitors too much choice!